jes14/jes14/README.md

 ## Hello, I'm Yujin👋

 I am a Software Engineer based in Germany.
-I work with are JavaScript with a focus on the frameworks React.js.
+I work with are JavaScript, TypeScript with a focus on the frameworks React.js.
 I want to leverage my diverse research background in Human-Computer Interaction to build cutting-edge software🔭 .